 ACCT/BSNS/ECON courses offered by the Department of Business (excludes BSNS2950 and BSNS3950, or BSNS3960) To earn a Bachelor of Arts degree in Accounting: In addition to the courses listed above, two semesters of an intermediate foreign language are required (71 credits) Bachelor of Science, Business Administration Objectives: To provide professional training for students who plan to enter business careers and to provide the necessary background for the student who plans to pursue graduate work in the field of business administration.
 Administrator: Chair/Associate Dean, College of Business Requirements: 54 credits; completion of the prescribed courses.
 If an emphasis in Management Information Systems is desired, additional prescribed courses (23 credits) are available.
+Students must maintain a minimum GPA of 2.5 and receive a grade of C- or higher in all classes designated in the major.
 Core Courses:

 ACCT2060.
-Financial Accounting (3)
+Financial Accounting (3) ACCT2070.

-ACCT2070.
 Managerial Accounting (3)

 BSNS1110.
 Introduction to Business (1)

 BSNS2170.
 Computer Applications in Business (3)

 BSNS2220.
 Business Communication (3)

 BSNS2330.
 Business Statistics (3); or,

 MATH2240.
 Elementary Statistics (3)

 BSNS3030.
 Management Information Systems (3)

 BSNS3410.
 Business Law I (3)

 BSNS3510.
 Principles of Marketing (3)

 BSNS3640.
 Principles of Management (3)

 BSNS3710.
 Principles of Finance (3)

 BSNS3810.
 Business Ethics (3)

 BSNS3960.
 Internship in Business (2-3) (minimum 2 credits)

 BSNS4600.
 Global Business Strategies (3)

 BSNS4980.
 Senior Seminar In Business Capstone (3)

 ECON2010.
 Principles of Economics (3)

-Three electives (9 credits) offered by the Department of Business (excludes BSNS2950, BSNS3950, and BSNS3960)
+Three electives (9 credits) offered by the Department of Business (excludes BSNS2950,

+BSNS3950, and BSNS3960)

 Students pursuing a Bachelor of Science in business may also pursue a Management Information Systems concentration.

-Management Information Systems Concentration (23 prescribed credits)
+MANAGEMENT INFORMATION SYSTEMS CONCENTRATION (23 prescribed credits)

 For the student who wishes to enter the management information systems field or plans to pursue graduate work in the field of management information systems.

-Core classes:
+Core Courses:

 COMP2220.
 Computer Programming I (3) COMP2220L.
 Computer Programming I Laboratory (1) COMP2750.
 Data Structures (3) COMP3330.
 Database Design and Programming (3) COMP3330L.
 Database Design and Programming Laboratory (1) COMP3370.
 Systems Analysis and Design (3) COMP3630.
 Networks and Data Communications I (3) COMP3640.
 Networks and Data Communications II (3) MATH2310.
 Discrete Mathematics (3) To earn a Bachelor of Arts degree in Business Administration: Complete an additional 2 semesters of an intermediate foreign language.
 (62 credits) Bachelor of Science, Financial Economics Objectives: To provide professional training for students who plan to enter economics careers and to provide the necessary background for the student who plans to pursue graduate work in the field of economics.
 Administrator: Chair/Associate Dean, College of Business Requirements: 54 credits; completion of the prescribed courses.
+Students must maintain a minimum GPA of 2.5 and receive a grade of C- or higher in all classes designated in the major.
 Core Courses (36 credits):

 ACCT2060.
 Financial Accounting (3)

 BSNS1110.
 Introduction to Business (1)

 BSNS2330.
 Business Statistics (3); or,

 MATH2240.
 Elementary Statistics (3)

 BSNS3030.
 Management Information Systems (3)

 BSNS3410.
 Business Law I (3)

 BSNS3510.
 Principles of Marketing (3)

 BSNS3640.
 Principles of Management (3)

 BSNS3710.
 Principles of Finance (3)

 BSNS3810.
 Business Ethics (3)

 BSNS3960.
 Internship in Business (2-3) (minimum, 2 credits)

 BSNS4600.
 Global Business Strategies (3)

 BSNS4980.
-Senior Seminar in Business Capstone (3)
+Senior Seminar In Business Capstone (3)

 ECON2010.
 Principles of Economics (3)

 Major Courses (Select 15 credits):